Odia Hindu wedding: Asṭa mangaḷā custom

+A Shankha (conch shell) is blown along with a specific sound called huḷu-huḷi by placing the tongue on the roof of the mouth with repeated opening and closing of mouth.

+Wedding outfits

 Bridegroom attire

-The Odia bridegroom (bara, ବର) wears dhoti (dhuti) and kurta (punjabi) or sometimes drapes a white silk cloth around known as the "joḍa (ଜୋଡ଼)".
+The Odia bridegroom (bara, ବର) wears dhoti (dhuti) and kurta (Punjabi) or sometimes drapes a white silk cloth around known as the "joḍa (ଜୋଡ଼)".
 In the post-wedding reception, the groom wears formal attire, traditional Odia clothing (sherwani) or western outfit (blazer and formals).
 Dhoti is worn, or rather draped around, the waist in a particular pattern.
 Generally a white or cream colored dhoti is worn.
 A scarf like cloth called "uttariya" (ଜୋଡ଼) is put on left side of the shoulder.
 While the wedding rituals are on, the groom wears the "jorḍa (ଜୋଡ଼)", a white colored silk cloth draped around the bare body of the groom.